SchedulingLab/jsp-instances/README.md

 - [Large-Scale Benchmarks for the Job Shop Scheduling Problem](https://arxiv.org/abs/2102.08778)

-Data about the classical instances can be found on [jobshop.jjvh.nl](http://jobshop.jjvh.nl/)
+Data about the classical instances can be found on [jobshop.jjvh.nl](http://jobshop.jjvh.nl/) and [optimizizer.com](http://optimizizer.com/jobshop.php).

 WARNING!
 Data may not be accurate.
 If you find an error, please report an issue.
 Always refer to the original paper.